 Fall Tacos!
-Roasted Butternut Squash Tacos with freshly picked apples and a little spicy chipotle-lime dressing to kick it up a notch.
+Roasted Butternut Squash Tacos are packed with freshly picked sweet apples, roasted peppers and butternut squash and then topped with a spicy chipotle-lime dressing to kick it up a notch.

 - Chipotle- Lime Drizzle

 - ½ cup mayonnaise

 - 3 tablespoons adobo sauce (from a can of chipotle peppers)

 - 1-2 Tbs fresh lime juice (add 1 tbs, then slowly add more to desired taste + consistency)

 - Sea salt and freshly ground black pepper, to taste

 - 1 large butternut squash or 2 small/medium

 - All the Rest

 - 1 can, black beans, drained & mashed or refried beans, optional